Should you buy a condo? Should you buy a house? Like most real estate decisions, the differences come down to Cost, Location, and Lifestyle.

 - Higher heating and electrical bills come with older houses too (usually $200-$400 a month for most of our clients), and are often included in condo fees – or at the very least, offset by neighbours

-- Even in a fully renovated place, you need to expect the unexpected.
-Every owner of an old Toronto house has stories to share about unexpected surprises.
+- Big Unexpected Costs: Even in a fully renovated home, you need to expect the unexpected.
+Every owner of an old Toronto house has stories to share about unexpected surprises…sewage backup, flooded basement, leaky roof…

-- If you don’t buy a fully renovated house then you’ve got bigger renovations to deal with – the fun of replacing electrical, plumbing, roof etc. – and you need to expect your plan to be twice as expensive and take three times as long to complete (sad but true stats)
+- Renovations If you don’t buy a fully renovated house, expect to deal with bigger renovations.
+Updating kitchens, bathrooms, replacing electrical, upgrading plumbing, etc. – and you need to expect your renovation to be twice as expensive as you budgeted and take three times as long to complete (sad but true stats)

-- Condo fees generally range from $0.50- 0.70 a square foot (depending on what’s included and how old the building is), so a 2 bedroom condo can easily can have condo fees in the $700-900 range
+- For comparison purposes: Condo fees generally range from $0.55- 0.75 a square foot (depending on what’s included and how old the building is), so a 2-bedroom condo can easily have condo fees in the $700-$900 range.

-- Condos tend to have some of the best locations in the city – and provide owners with the option of easy commutes to work and play
+- Commuting – Condos tend to have some of the best locations in the city – and provide owners with the option of easy commutes to work and play.

 - Condos generally come with amenities – from fully equipped gyms and pools to big screen theatres, party rooms and even bowling alleys.
 Yes, you’ll pay for these via your condo fees, but if you use them, it may be money well spent.